smartrics/dadsjokes-connector/README.md

 SHARE_PERIOD_SEC=<default 60s>
 ```

-Copy the ffi library at `lib/lib-iotics-id-sdk.so` into the lib directory where all your dependencoes are.
+Copy the ffi library at `lib/lib-iotics-id-sdk.so` into the lib directory where all your dependencies are.

 Use the following command line: